Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M17 X E0
 </pre>

-Enables all stepper motors when used without parameters.
-Stepper motors can also be enabled selectively.
+Enables all axis and extruder motors when used without parameters.
+Motors can also be enabled selectively.
 For example, M17 X E0:2 will enable the X, extruder 0 and extruder 2 motors.
 Use this command to energise a motor for stealthChop tuning, followed by a short pause eg G4 P100 to allow the driver to establish the motor parameters.

-## M18: Disable all stepper motors
+## M18: Disable motors

 ### Parameters